ibm-cloud-docs/vpc/vsi-reservation-create.md

 After your reservation is provisioned and active, you can **Attach** or **Create** virtual servers by using the {{site.data.keyword.cloud_notm}} console, the CLI, or the API.
 For more information about creating a virtual server, see [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers).

-### Attaching a virtual server to a reservation with the CLI
+### Attaching an existing virtual server to a reservation with the CLI
 {: #attach-virtual-server-cli-vpc}
 {: cli}